MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### How much process mining capacity is included in the Power Automate Premium license?

-Customers that purchase the Power Automate Premium license will be able to use entitlements for task mining and limited data storage for process mining (<u>up to 50 MB</u>) at no additional charge.
+Customers that purchase the Power Automate Premium license are able to use entitlements for task mining and limited data storage for process mining (<u>up to 50 MB</u>) at no extra charge.

 #### How much process mining capacity is included in the Power Automate Premium trial?